Arthur Upfield

 Arthur William Upfield (1 September 1890 – 12 February 1964) was an English-Australian writer, best known for his works of detective fiction featuring Detective Inspector Napoleon "Bony" Bonaparte of the Queensland Police Force, a mixed-race Indigenous Australian.
 His books were the basis for a 1970s Australian television series entitled Boney, as well as a 1990 telemovie and a 1992 spin-off TV series.

-Born in England, Upfield moved to Australia in 1911 and fought with the Australian military during the First World War.
+Born in England, Upfield moved to Australia in 1911 and fought for the Australian military during the First World War.
 Following his war service, he travelled extensively throughout Australia, obtaining a knowledge of Australian Aboriginal culture that he would later use in his written works.
 In addition to writing detective fiction, Upfield was a member of the Australian Geological Society and was involved in numerous scientific expeditions.

 In The Sands of Windee, a story about a "perfect murder", Upfield invented a method to destroy carefully all evidence of the crime.
 Upfield's "Windee method" was used in the Murchison Murders, and because Upfield had discussed the plot with friends, including the man accused of the murders, he was called to give evidence in court.

-The episode is dramatised in the film 3 Acts of Murder starring Robert Menzies.
+The episode is dramatised in the film 3 Acts of Murder, starring Robert Menzies.

 Early life

-Upfield was born in Gosport, Hampshire, England, on 1 September 1890.
-His father was a draper.
+The son of a draper, Upfield was born in Gosport, Hampshire, England, on 1 September 1890.
 In 1911, after he did poorly in examinations towards becoming a real estate agent, Upfield's father sent him to Australia.

-With the outbreak of World War I, he joined the First Australian Imperial Force on 23 August 1914.
+With the outbreak of the First World War in the summer of 1914, he joined the First Australian Imperial Force on 23 August 1914.
 He sailed from Brisbane on 24 September 1914 to Melbourne.
 At the time of sailing he had the rank of Driver and was with the Australian 1st Light Horse Brigade Train (5 Company ASC [Army Service Corps]).
 In Melbourne he was at a camp for several weeks before sailing to Egypt.
 He fought at Gallipoli and in France and married an Australian nurse, Ann Douglass, in Egypt in 1915.
 He was discharged in England on 15 October 1919.
 Before returning to Australia, Ann gave birth to their only child, James Arthur, born 8 February 1920.

 For most of the next 20 years he travelled throughout the outback, working at a number of jobs and learning about Aboriginal cultures.
 A contributor of an article 'Coming Down with Cattle' to the first edition of Walkabout magazine, he later used the knowledge and material he had gathered in his books.